Fort Stewart: Korean War

 With the outbreak of hostilities in Korea in June 1950, the U.S. once again found itself with the need to update training and to prepare new soldiers to meet the crisis in Korea.
 Camp Stewart was reopened on 9 August 1950, its facilities repaired, and National Guard troops brought in for training.
 On 28 December 1950, Camp Stewart was redesignated as the 3rd Army Anti-Aircraft Artillery Training Center.
 Intensive training of soldiers destined for service in Korea began.
 Since control of the air in Korea was not seriously challenged by the Communist forces, in late 1953, Camp Stewart's role changed from solely antiaircraft training to include armor and tank firing.

 When the Korean War eventually cooled down, the U.S. obviously would be required to maintain a ready and able military force to deal with any potential threat to itself and its allies.
 Camp Stewart would have a role to play in that mission.
 The decision was made that the post would no longer be viewed as a temporary installation.
 On 21 March 1956, it was redesignated as Fort Stewart.
 Its role would continue to evolve in response to specific needs and world events.

 In 1959, Fort Stewart was redesignated as an Armor and Artillery Firing Center, since its old antiaircraft ranges and impact areas were better suited for this purpose in the new age of missiles.
-By 1961, a feeling arose that Fort Stewart may have served its usefulness, anda movement was afoot to deactivate the post again.
+By 1961, a feeling arose that Fort Stewart may have served its usefulness, and a movement was afoot to deactivate the post again.
 However, the age of missiles brought with it new threats and a new mission for Fort Stewart.